bushrascode/CKAD-Exercises/1-app-design-and-build/b. pod-design.md

 </details>

-**5. Scale the deployment to 4 replicas and display all the Pods in the namespace**
+**5. Scale the deployment to 4 replicas and display all the Pods in the namespace.**

 <details><summary>Solution</summary>
 <p>